tonimichel/webkitpony/docs/understanding.rst

     </body>

-To send the form data to the application we bind a submit event, construct our json-serializable data object and invoke ``webkitpony.send(url, data, callback)``.
+To send the form to the application we bind a submit event, construct our json-serializable data object and invoke ``webkitpony.send(url, data, callback)``.
 Similarily to a non-javascript link click, the url is routed through our project's ``urls.py`` invoking the matching view function:

 ::

     def calculate(webview, id):
-        result = backend.perform_calculation(webview.data)
+        result = backend.perform_calculation(webview.DATA)
         return webview.json_response({'result': result})

 The view function unpacks the data from the webview object (similiarily to request.POST).
-Instead of returning ``webview.render`` ``webview.json_response(result)`` is returned.
+Instead of returning ``webview.render`` ``webview.json_response(result)`` is returned which does not re-rendered the webview.
-In contrast to ``webview.render``, the webview is not re-rendered.
 Instead json is passed back to ``webkitpony.send`` which finally executes the callback function.

 Of course, we can also use ``webkitpony.send`` for links: